brugger/met_utils/readme.md

 ### get_all_vestland_sensors(frost_api_id:str) -> DataFrame

-Returns a pandas dataframe with the sensor information In the case of api request errors function will raise an exception
+Returns a pandas dataframe with the sensor information In the case of api request errors function will raise an exception and return the error message from the API call

 ### get_coordinates_by_id(id:str, sensors_df:DataFrame) -> List